lovebes/forestry-coram-software/content/blog/on-brex-my-thoughts-on-backdrop-powers-that-chose-kotlin-over-elixir.md

 From 2019 to 2021, I'm guessing they tried hard to scale the business.

 Alas, but their recent decision to drop the small-scale entrepreneurs means the product has not found the fit yet.
-They have pivoted.
+And in year 2022, they have pivoted.

 There's a reason Javascript reigns supreme - its malleability.
 It's very cheap to build something, and then change it if things don't work out.
 The energy is minimal to test things out.